miguelangelfernandez/cardiovascular-app/README.md

 # cardiovascular-app
-this is repo used as a student activity, the repository This is incomplete and the students need to assess what is missing and how they will adress the implementation.
+this is repo is used as a student practical activity, the repository is incomplete and the students need to assess what is missing and how they will adress the implementation.

+Code has been reused from /* https://github.com/ItsCosmas */

 default user/password: test / test